Oregon Outback Adventure

 • Adventure: Several inspiring hikes and stargazing within one of Oregon’s most spectacular volcanic tuff rings

-• Dinner: picnic style dinner
+• Lunch: picnic style lunch

 • Drinks & Dessert: Hot cocoa & a local treat from Sparrow Bakery.